 Jeffrey Waple, SIUE vice chancellor for student affairs, pointed to next steps.
-"Campus administrators will attend a meeting Thursday, (Nov.
-17), with concerned students who organized and attended Tuesday's event," he said.
-"The university administration plans on holding a public forum that was recommended by Students for Change before the end of the fall semester.
+"The University administration plans on holding a public forum that was recommended by Students for Change before the end of the fall semester.
 Chancellor Pembrook and his team also plan on meeting with small groups of students representing the many forms of diversity at SIUE when we return for the spring semester."